 Dusty: Because we’re the sole producers on this, we’ve been so inundated with just the monotony of delivering a movie to a distributor.
 We’re itching to write that next thing.
 Right now we’re just developing a handful of projects, and we’re hoping that we will make something very soon.
 We’ll see.

 Madeleine: We’ve just started writing again in the last week!

 Matthew: That’s all the questions I have.
 I just wanted to say again, thank you so much for your time.
 I greatly appreciate it.
 It’s been a pleasure speaking with you.

 Dusty: Thank you!

-Violation is available for two more days (today and tomorrow) as part the Victoria Film Festival for all residents of British Columbia.
+Violation is available for two more days (today and tomorrow) as part of the 2021 Victoria Film Festival for all residents of British Columbia.
 Be sure to keep an eye out for it on Shudder in the coming months, too.

 As this interview was conducted via Zoom, there will be a Patron-exclusive post of the video of this interview –with an extra question or two!– closer to the release of the film on Shudder Canada.